 Cannabis hard candy packages, with their typically bright colors and promises of bold flavors, are a definite lure for hungry eyes when browsing around at the local dispensary.
 But do these delicious bits of weed candy lie only in the realm of the professional cannabis candy maker?
 Or can the home chef replicate these gem-like drops of THC goodness in their own personal kitchen?

 Hard candies may seem like a recipe best left up to the pros but think again – Weed candy is surprisingly easy to whip up in your own home, and we’re here to tell you how.
-Let’s get to cooking!
+So let’s get to cooking!

 How to Make Cannabis Hard Candy at Home

 Though a fairly simple process, making hard candy at home (THC or otherwise) isn’t typically something thought of in our modern age.
-While hard candies don’t require a lot of technique or expensive ingredients they do typically require at least a couple of pieces of specialty equipment, and having enough room to move and maneuver about in your kitchen is also fairly ideal.
-Making your edibles doesn’t have to be complicated if you follow a few simple steps.
+While hard candies don’t require a lot of technique or expensive ingredients, they do typically require at least a couple of pieces of specialty equipment, and having enough room to move and maneuver about in your kitchen is also fairly ideal.
+However, making your edibles doesn’t have to be complicated if you follow a few simple steps.

 Candy Making 101

 At its heart, candy making is about taking a form of sugar and melting it while reducing or removing any liquids it might be mixed with.
 As the sugar melts, the sucrose molecules within begin to break apart, eventually leading to caramel (or burned sugar) if left on the heat.